 Almond Rice Horchata

-Similar to vanilla rice or almond milk, but tastier.
-This Mexican-style aromatic dairy-free rice and almond horchata is sweetened and flavoured with honey, cinnamon and vanilla - and is typically served on ice.
+This Mexican-style aromatic dairy-free rice and almond drink is sweetened and flavoured with honey, cinnamon and vanilla - and is typically served on ice.
 You can also make it sugar-free.
 (See my original post on horchata, and my most recent one.)

 Source: